Nitinsoni03062024/Nitin.soni/_posts/2024-7-9-Ansible.md

 1. mkdir inventory (create direcotry)
 2. cd inventory
-3. vim test (add controller nodes in this file)
+3. vim test (add controller nodes in this file, thi is a costom invenytory file)

+              - [web] # This is grouping, if we want to add multule node from ansible server side, then we grouping for identificatio
+              - 192.168.10.1
+              - 192.168.10.1
+              - 192.168.10.1

+              - [Database Server]
+              - system1@example.com
+              - system2@example.com

+              - [Dev]
+              - exmapple1@nitin.com
+              - example2@nitin.com

+              - [nitinsoni:children] ( we can add group of subgrup, we can run both group at a time)
+              - web
+              - prod

 4. ls -l /etc/ansible/hosts (This is by default inventory of ansible)
-5. ansible web --list-hosts -i inventory/test (this command is show how many entrys is there in /hosts file)
+5. ansible web:dev --list-hosts -i inventory/test (this command is show how many entrys is there in /hosts file)
 6. ansible all --list-hosts -i inventory/
+7. ansible web --list-hosts -i inventory/test (showing only web group node)

 {% endhighlight %}

 - ansibe --vesion  (show by default inventory file)
-- vim /etc/ansible/ansible.cf (thi is by default inventory file, we can modifie according to the need)
+- vim /etc/ansible/ansible.cf (this is by default inventory file, we can modifie according to the need)
 - export ANSIBLE_CONFIG=/etc/ansible/ansible.cfg (We are exporting varialble of anible cfg file, we can fire command for ansible from any location, but this is a temprory)
 - vim .bashrc